-This is probably the very first vegetarian recipe that made its way into my regular rotation.
-I first made it about four years ago and I’ve continued to go back to it.
+This fresh spinach quiche recipe was probably the very first vegetarian recipe that made its way into my regular rotation.

 Preheat oven to 425°F.